Introduction to GoldParser

 | Identifier

-With the grammar complete, we can now generate the tables.
-The interface is clear: click on "next" until you are offered to save the generated file.
+Once the grammar is complete, we can generate the tables.
+The process is straightforward: click "Next" until prompted to save the generated file.

-It is then possible to test the grammar directly in the tool (Test menu):
+You can also test the grammar directly in the tool using the Test menu:

 #Some code